nicolasgillespie/ng-filter/README.md

 You can see a live demo here: http://ng-filter.nicolasgillespie.com

-It is also used here: http://www.lestondeurs.com/fr/realisations.html
+It is also used here as an example: http://www.lestondeurs.nicolasgillespie.com/fr/realisations.html